majkamajka/10clouds_form/README.md

   HTML5, CSS3, Gulp, Sass, jQuery

 ## 3. Issues
-  - cross-browser compability
+  - cross-browser compability:
     Site is tested mostly on Google Chrome.
 Due to the lack of time there are some differences on other browsers (eg. select arrows in Firefox).
-  ### - form validation
+  - form validation
       Validation is really simple, for real usage it should be redone.